 This strong-willed and independent breed was often used as solitary guard dogs.
 These large dogs are very devoted family pets that aren’t very accepting of strangers.
 This mastiff breed can jump up to six feet high and can actually scale a high fence when it needs to.

 One of the most intimidating dog breeds on earth, the Bullmastiff is super loyal and obedient, but they are also pretty aggressive dogs if not trained properly.
 This breed can grow up to 27 inches tall and weigh up to 130 pounds.
 This breed is a great choice if you want a dog that will keep its family and home safe.

 What is the #1 most dangerous dog?

 Well-known for the past ten years, the American Pit Bull Terrier is known as one of the most dangerous dogs on earth.
-This breed has bite statistics that rank it as the second-highest just after the Rottweiler and has been used in pit fighting for many years.
+This breed has bite statistics that rank it as the second-highest just after the Rottweiler and has been used in dog fighting rings for many years.
 Muscular and strong, this breed has a very strong jaw bite power that is capable of cracking bones.

 Understandably, the Pit Bull Terrier is thought to be one of the most dangerous and aggressive breeds, which is why so many people are fearful of the Pitbull.
 However, when they are trained and raised well, they do make a great family pet.
 This breed requires a professional trainer and an experienced handler when you own one of these dogs.